-Sometimes, what is best for history is not best for drama.
-And here, the film-maker's relentless even-handedness removes whatever drama the story might have had by making every one of the characters endlessly honorable, devoted to God, home, and family, good to the slaves, and able to spout poetry, the classics, or the Bible in the midst of the direst circumstances.
+Sometimes, what is best for history is not best for drama -- and here, the filmmaker's relentless even-handedness removes whatever drama the story might have had.
+He makes every one of the characters endlessly honorable, devoted to God, home, and family, good to the slaves, and able to spout poetry, the classics, or the Bible in the midst of the direst circumstances.
 Its PG-13 television-ready (it will be expanded to six hours for a miniseries) level of violence may make it suitable for junior high history class field trips, but does not truly convey the tragic carnage of the war.
 All the soldiers have nice uniforms and enough to eat.
 Officers at the front get visits from their devoted wives at places that 150 years later will be made into quaint bed and breakfast inns.
 And everyone is on the right side.

 And -- everyone encompasses a lot of people.
 Hard core Civil War buffs may be able to follow the endless series of characters and their advances and retreats, all identified with brief subtitles, but anyone else will have a hard time.

 Families can talk about the way that more than 160 years later, people in the United States still disagree about the causes and effects of the Civil War (which some still call the War Between the States).
 What did the soldiers on both sides have in common?
 What were their differences?
 Given what is going on in the world right now, what did we learn?